NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/Classifying and qualifying GUI defects.md

 | **Tags** | #paper #gui      |
 ## Abstract

-The introduction of new types of interactions in GUIs presents new kinds of errors that are not targeted by current testing techniques.
+The introduction of new types of interactions in GUIs presents new kinds of [[error]] that are not targeted by current testing techniques.
 We believe that to advance GUI testing, the community needs a comprehensive and high level GUI fault model, which incorporates all types of interactions.

 The work detailed in this paper establishes 4 contributions:
 1) A GUI [[fault model]] designed to identify and classify GUI faults.